pdizz/pdizz.github.io/_posts/2017-01-20-to-test-or-not-to-test.markdown

 #### Tests That Can Never Fail, or Falsifying the Results

 This is somewhat common and can be tricky to spot.
 Sometimes, especially when using mocks, you can end up testing artifical results that you create within your test, thus the test could never fail.
-An simplified example of this, when a model returns the result of a stubbed database query.
+A simplified example of this is when a model returns the result of a stubbed call to the database.

 {% highlight php startinline %}
 public function testFetchRowShouldReturnExpectedRow()